epfl-lara/leon/doc/synthesis.rst

 One Point
 ^^^^^^^^^

-This syntactic rule considers equalities of a variable at the top level of the specification, and substitutes the variable with the corresponding expression in the rest of the formula.
+This syntactic rule considers equalities of an output variable at the top level of the specification, and substitutes the variable with the corresponding expression in the rest of the formula.
 Given the following specification:

 .. math::
-    a = expr \land \phi
+    res1 = expr \land \phi

 and assuming :math:`expr` does not use :math:`a`, we generate the alternative and arguable simpler specification:

 .. math::
-    \phi[a \rightarrow expr]
+    \phi[res1 \rightarrow expr]

-This rule is typically combined with `Unused Input` or `Unconstrained Output` to actually eliminate the input or output variable form the synthesis problem.

 Assert
 ^^^^^^